rafaelcgs10/dis2025/README.md

 ```
 Open a web browser and navigate to [`http://127.0.0.1:5000`](http://127.0.0.1:5000).

-Congratulations, you have completed your very minimal web application.
+Congratulations, you have started your very minimal web application.

 Press `ctrl+c` to stop the Flask server.